 The picture above can be clicked on to enlarge

-*Exhibit ONE that measures a 200 PAR reading at 12 inches
+*Exhibit ONE that measures a 150 PAR reading at 12 inches

 *Exhibit TWO that measures a 120 PAR reading at 12 inches

-As a more extreme analogy, which no Aquarium LED light employs, so I;m using it only to make a point:
+As a more extreme analogy, which no Aquarium LED light employs, so I'm using it only to make a point:

-*Exhibit ONE that measures a 120 PAR reading at 12 inches
+*Exhibit ONE that measures a 150 PAR reading at 12 inches using ONLY green emitters

-*Exhibit TWO that measures a 200 PAR reading at 12 inches using ONLY green emitters
+*Exhibit TWO that measures a 120 PAR reading at 12 inches producing 90% of its energy in the exact spikes of the photosynthetic active range

-A good example is the EcoTech Radion (with off the shelf, non-patented, but still excellent Cree XT-E & XG-E emitters) and AI Sol, versus the AquaBeam Reef White NP 2000 Ultima, which does not have as high a PAR reading, but their PUR is higher per wattage used due to more specific patented emitter bins, PWM, and better drivers (constant current drivers versus RGB control features).
+A good example is the EcoTech Radion (with off the shelf, but still excellent Cree XT-E & XG-E emitters) and AI Sol, versus the AquaBeam Reef White NP 2000 Ultima, which does not have as high a PAR reading, but their PUR is higher per wattage used due to more specific patented emitter bins, PWM, and better drivers (constant current drivers versus RGB control features).

 While the EcoTech Radio Pro produces 1100 µMol•m²•sec PAR (at 6" as per EcoTech's published information), the TMC NP 2000 produces 380 µMol•m²•sec (at 15" as per TMC's published information).

 The input wattage is 170 watts for the EcoTech and 30 watts for the AquaRay, therefore is takes about (5) AquaRay 2000s to equal the wattage used of the EcoTech Pro, which then equals 1900 µMol•m²•sec PAR for the AquaRay.
 ABOUT DOUBLE (and likely more than double since the AquaRay published numbers are at more than twice the depth for PAR measurements)!!